 Weiti is an extraordinary conservation setting with access through hundreds of hectares of green spaces and native forest.

-We are protecting at least 75% of Weiti as green open space – an area roughly the size of Devonport.
-We offered this 8 years ago in the planning of the current zone provisions.
+We are protecting at least 70% of Weiti as green open space – an area roughly the size of Devonport.
 It is the reverse of the normal development/conservation ratio.
 This conservation measure is in itself one of the largest conservation measures undertaken on private land in the development of residential Auckland.

 We are a developer with deep environmental and conservation concern and our connection to the land is at the heart of our philosophy.
 We are committed to the highest environmental and conservation standards.
 Our success in this is measured more by what is left alone, preserved and protected, than what is changed, built and developed.